Hiro Lee Tanaka

 Cambridge, MA 02138

-I'm currently a Benjamin Peirce Fellow at Harvard.
+I'm currently a Benjamin Peirce Fellow and NSF Postdoctoral Fellow at Harvard.
 I completed my Ph.D. at Northwestern University, where my advisor was Kevin Costello.
+You may have also seen me around the Bay Area in Spring of 2014, when I was an MSRI Postdoctoral Fellow.

 My research is in algebraic topology with an emphasis on mathematical physics.
 If you are interested in a more detailed discussion of my research projects, please feel free to follow the link.

 I am currently one of the coaches for Newton North High School's Mock Trial team.
-During my Spring 2014 semester at MSRI, I volunteered for the Reading Partners program at a school in Oakland.
-Back in Chicago, I used to volunteer for the Chicago HOPES homeless education program and coach Northwestern University's undergraduate Mock Trial team.
-I was also one of two Outreach Coordinators for the Northwestern Presidential Fellows.
-Feel free to ask me about any of these programs if you have any questions.
+During my Spring 2014 semester at MSRI, I volunteered for the Reading Partners program, reading one-on-one with students at a school in Oakland.
+Back in Chicago, I used to volunteer for the Chicago HOPES homeless education program, where I worked with students in elementary and middle schools.
+I also coached Northwestern University's undergraduate Mock Trial team, and was one of two Outreach Coordinators for the Northwestern Presidential Fellows.
+Feel free to ask me about any of these programs if you are curious about them.

 I also co-organized the Talbot Workshop from Fall 2009 to Spring 2013.
 Along the way, I helped organized the 2013 Pre-Talbot Seminar on chromatic homotopy theory and the 2011 Pre-Talbot seminar on non-Abelian Hodge Theory with Sam Gunningham and Owen Gwilliam.